lapini99/whataclip-main/README.md

 A full-stack application with Rust backend and Next.js frontend for managing clips.

+The whole point of this project is to build a platform where you can share your clips with your friends.
+You can also be part of different "families" where you and your friends will be able to see your favorites clips whenever you want.

 ## Architecture

 This project uses a microservices architecture with git submodules: